rcarrata/rcarrata.github.io/_posts/2022-01-24-secure-argo-supply-chain.md

 [![](/images/argosecure7.png "argosecure7.png")]({{site.url}}/images/argosecure7.png)

-in this case it's a message, but imagine that changes something critical in your production app, or try to gain access to other tools / systems...
+in this case it's a message, but imagine that it changes something critical in your production app, or tries to gain access to other tools / systems...

-* If we check the repository, we can see that the commit was introduced by a the gitea-admin user and introduces something malicious:
+* If we check the repository, we can see that the commit was introduced by the gitea-admin user and introduces something malicious:

 [![](/images/argosecure8.png "argosecure8.png")]({{site.url}}/images/argosecure8.png)

 NOTE: We could introduce a change in the repository because we used gitea-admin user, and was an admin user.
 Gitea by default secures the repositories from changes that are not from allowed users or maintainers of the repo.

-* Let's check the ArgoCD Application if I introduced a change and it's synched properly:
+* Let's check the ArgoCD Application to see if the introduced change is synced properly:

 [![](/images/argosecure9.png "argosecure9.png")]({{site.url}}/images/argosecure9.png)